iip-ecosphere/platform/platform/transport/transport.amqp/README.md

-# IIP-Ecosphere transport extension for AMQP (based on RabbitMQ)
+# oktoflow transport extension for AMQP (based on RabbitMQ)

 Extends the transport layer in terms of the AMQP protocol.
 This extension is optional.
+It can be loaded as plugin or used as JSL component (direct dependency, e.g. for testing).
 This implementation ships with an [AMQP 1.0](https://www.amqp.org/) client as  transport connectors based on [RabbitMQ](https://www.rabbitmq.com/).
 This connector does not consider the specified (MQTT) QoS from the connector parameters rather than it sets the AMQP basic QoS settings to unlimited queues.